Auburndale Subdivision

-The Auburndale Subdivision is a rail line in southern Central Florida owned and operated by CSX Transportation, running along their SX Line from Auburndale though southern Central Florida to a point just northwest of West Palm Beach.
+The Auburndale Subdivision is a rail line in southern Central Florida owned and operated by CSX Transportation, running along their SX Line from Auburndale through southern Central Florida to a point just northwest of West Palm Beach.
 The line connects with CSX’s A Line (Carters Subdivision) in Auburndale.
 At its south end, it continues as the state-owned South Florida Rail Corridor.

 Route description

 The Auburndale Subdivision begins in Auburndale, its namesake city.
 Here, it connects with CSX's A Line (Carters Subdivision).
 A short spur known as McDonald Connection connects the Auburndale Subdivision with the CSX A Line towards Tampa.

-From Auburndale, it proceeds south though southern Central Florida, passing through Winter Haven, West Lake Wales, Avon Park, and Sebring.
+From Auburndale, it proceeds south through southern Central Florida, passing through Winter Haven, West Lake Wales, Avon Park, and Sebring.
 In Sebring, it turns east and southeast to Okeechobee.
 From here, it continued southeast near the northern edge of Lake Okeechobee in a nearly straight line.
 The Auburndale Subdivision ends just outside of West Palm Beach near Mangonia Park.
 From here, the line continues south as the South Florida Rail Corridor, which is owned by the Florida Department of Transportation.